China's ICBC targets commodity trade via StanBank unit purchase

 | JOHANNESBURG/HONG KONG

-JOHANNESBURG/HONG KONG Chinese bank ICBC (601398.SS) is in advanced talks to buy Standard Bank's markets business in London for more than $500 million (329.29 million pounds), sources said, illustrating a growing appetite in China to trade commodities as well as consume them.
+JOHANNESBURG/HONG KONG Chinese bank ICBC (601398.SS) is in advanced talks to buy Standard Bank's markets business in London for more than $500 million, sources said, illustrating a growing appetite in China to trade commodities as well as consume them.

 Due diligence had been completed and the deal could be announced within months, added one of the two sources, who declined to be identified as the information is not yet public.